Australian green tree frog: Ecology and behaviour

 Australian green tree frogs are very docile and unafraid of humans.
 They are nocturnal and come out in early evenings to call (in spring and summer) and hunt for food.
 During the day, they find cool, dark, and moist areas, such as tree holes or rock crevices, in which to sleep.
 They are not a rainforest species, but make use of the rain that falls almost daily and collects on leaves and in crevices, to keep themselves moist.
 Their skin exudes a waxy coating that helps prevent evaporation.
 In dry periods, they avoid desiccation by concealing themselves in a cool spot, perhaps by burrowing, and enveloping themselves in a cocoon made of shed skin and mucus.
+While there is insufficient evidence proving that they are a social species, they have also been shown to gather together in "clumps" while sleeping, possibly to conserve moisture through skin-to-skin contact.

 The diet of the green tree frog consists mainly of insects such as moths, cockroaches, and locusts.
-They also eat spiders and can include smaller frogs and even small mammals (including bats) among their prey.
+They also eat spiders and can include smaller frogs and even small mammals (including bats, such as little bent-wing bats, microbats and other unidentified bats) among their prey.
 Frog teeth are not suited to cutting up prey, so the food item must be small enough to fit inside its mouth.